nzbin/langton-ant-redux/README.md

 # Langton's ant

-Langton's ant is a two-dimensional universal Turing machine with a very simple set of rules which built with React and Redux.
+Langton's ant is a two-dimensional universal Turing machine with a very simple set of rules.

+Read more details about Langton's ant on the [Wikipedia Page](https://en.wikipedia.org/wiki/Langton's_ant).

 [Try this demo on your browser](https://nzbin.github.io/langton-ant-redux/)

 > Recommended opening on Chrome.

-Read details of Langton's ant on the [Wikipedia Page](https://en.wikipedia.org/wiki/Langton's_ant).

 ## Running the code